 Nell, on the other hand, wanted to take the goat with her.
 We categorically told her we do not take any hitchhikers.

 Big Prison Tree

 On the way back we stopped at an old bottle tree that in the past was turned into a temporary prison.
 The bottle tree was that big, the police kept people in it for the night when they travelled with prisoners on the way to the town.

 Billabong at sunset

 On a return to the caravan park, we enjoyed the sunset at the newly discovered billabong.
-At sunset the billabong was full with different kinds of birds.
+At sunset, the billabong was full of different kinds of birds.

 I managed to take some picturesque photos.
 We returned to our camper in the dark and we could finally try out the additional front lights.
 They work!

 Final check up before hitting Gibb River Road